-ADMINISTRATION - The division of Administration is responsible for human resources, computing services (both administrative and academic), institutional research, planning, institutional effectiveness, instructional technology, telephones, payroll, and inventory.
+ADMINISTRATION - The division of Administration is responsible for human resources, computing services, institutional research, planning, institutional effectiveness, instructional technology, telecommunications and asset management.

 STUDENT AFFAIRS - The division of Student Affairs is responsible for creating learning opportunities for growth and development of students outside the classroom.
 The goal is to promote individual student development and leadership through fostering community involvement of students in their intellectual, cultural, spiritual, emotional, and physical development.
 Services, offices, and programs within the division include Student Activities (fraternities, sororities, student activities, and special events), the Smith University Center, Campus Recreation Services, Career Development, Counseling and Testing, Student Health Services, Residence Life, Multicultural and International Student Affairs, and the Dean of Students.